About baby carriers, slings and backpacks

 - Supported back: your baby’s back should be supported in a natural position with their tummy and chest against you.
 When bending over, support your baby with one hand behind their back.
 Bend at the knees, not at the waist.

-Take your baby out of the sling or carrier straight away if you notice that:
+When to take your baby out of the sling or carrier straight away